 It is the responsibility of the proposer to demonstrate the feasibility of the proposed RXTE observation.
 Detailed technical information concerning RXTE may be found at http://rxte.gsfc.nasa.gov.
-The RXTE Guest Observer Facility and Project Scientist will perform independent feasibility assessments of the proposed observations and reserve the right to reject any observation determined to be infeasible.
+The RXTE Guest Observer Facility and Project Scientist will make feasibility assessments of the proposed observations independently of the Chandra review.
+They will reject any RXTE observation determined to be infeasible.
 Such a rejection could jeopardize the entire proposed science program and impact the award of the Chandra observing time as well.

 If RXTE time is approved, successful PIs will then be required to submit the standard RXTE cover and target forms to the RXTE Guest Observer Facility via RPS to provide the required information about observing strategy and instrument configurations in a form amenable to the RXTE scheduling software.
-No funding is available through the RXTE program to support the RXTE analysis for coordinated RXTE/Chandra observations.
+No funding is available through the RXTE program to support the RXTE analysis for joint RXTE/Chandra observations.